huggingface/diffusers/docs/source/en/using-diffusers/lcm.md

 Notice that we use only 4 steps for generation which is way less than what's typically used for standard SDXL.

-So notes to keep in mind:
+Some details to keep in mind:

 * For performing classifier-free guidance, usually batch size is doubled.
 When using LCM, classifier-free guidance is performed using guidance embeddings, so, the batch size is not doubled.
 This leads to a faster inference time.
 Since guidance is performed using guidance embeddings, negative prompts do not have any effect on the denoising process.
 * The UNet was trained using the [3., 13.] guidance scale range.
 So, that is the ideal range for `guidance_scale`.
-However, a `guidance_scale` of 1.0 is also effective.
+However, disabling `guidance_scale` using a value of 1.0 is also effective in most cases.

 ## Image-to-image